What did the Strict Constructionists believe?

 He was a strict constructionist.
-In fact, one of the famous ironies of his presidency was that despite being a strict constructionist, he made the Louisiana Purchase, which wa…s an act opposed by other strict constructionists who did not believe that the U.S. government had the power to take such an action.
+In fact, one of the famous ironies of his presidency was that despite being a strict constructionist, he made the Louisiana Purchase, which was an act opposed by other strict constructionists who did not believe that the U.S. government had the power to take such an …action.
+(MORE)

 He was a strict constructionist.
 He viewed interpretted the Constituion narrowly.
 Strict constructionist were also called antiFederalists.

 No, he is not.
 Strict constructionalists only want the Constitution interpreted as it was written, and many scholars and judges who agree with that view tend to espouse a very conservative judicial philosophy.
 Mr. Obama, while a former professor of constitutional law, is more of a judicial moderate:… he seems to believe that the law evolves and thus, the constitution can be adapted to changing circumstances.
 (MORE)